Anthony Randazzo: Priesthood

 In 1985, Randazzo commenced his formation for priesthood at Pius XII Seminary, Banyo.
 Having ministered as a deacon at All Saints Parish Albany Creek, he was ordained priest on 29 November 1991 at the Cathedral of St Stephen, Brisbane by Archbishop Francis Roberts Rush.
 From 1992 to 1994, he was a curate at Saint Mary's Parish Ipswich, and from 1995 to 1997 he served as Master of Ceremonies at the cathedral in Brisbane.
 In 1998 Randazzo was sent to Rome where he undertook studies in Canon Law at the Pontifical Gregorian University.
 Upon his return to Brisbane in 2001, he was appointed pastor of Regina Caeli Parish Coorparoo Heights, Associate Judicial Vicar at the Regional Tribunal and Director of Vocations for the Archdiocese of Brisbane.

 In 2004, Randazzo was called to Rome where he worked in the Congregation for the Doctrine of the Faith for five years.
 He returned to Australia and from 2009 until 2015 he was Rector of the Holy Spirit Seminary of Queensland.
 In the first semester of 2016, he was given sabbatical leave for studies in sacred scripture in Jerusalem.

 Episcopacy

 Randazzo was appointed on 24 June 2016, along with Richard Umbers, by Pope Francis to be a new auxiliary bishop of the Archdiocese of Sydney.
 He was consecrated and installed on 24 August 2016 at St Mary's Cathedral, Sydney by Archbishop Anthony Fisher.

 He was appointed Bishop-Elect of Broken Bay Diocese by Pope Francis, on Monday 7 October 2019.
 His installation took place in November 2019.

+In February 2023, Randazzo was elected president of the Federation of Catholic Bishops Conferences of Oceania in the Episcopal Conference of the Pacific for a four year term.

+In April, 2023, he was named Apostolic Administrator of the Personal Ordinariate of Our Lady of the Southern Cross, effective 1 July 2023, following the resignation of Monsignor Carl Reid.